cdapio/tephra/README.rst

 in-progress or invalidated transactions).
 When performing writes, the client overrides the timestamp for all modified HBase cells with the transaction ID.
 When reading data from HBase, the client skips cells associated with any of the excluded transaction IDs.
-The read exclusions are applied through a server-side filter injected by the TransactionsDataJanitor coprocessor.
+The read exclusions are applied through a server-side filter injected by the ``TransactionsDataJanitor`` coprocessor.

 TransactionDataJanitor Coprocessor
 ..................................

 The ``TransactionDataJanitor`` coprocessor is loaded on all HBase tables where transactional reads and writes are performed.
-When clients read data, it coordinates the server-side filtering performed, based on the client transaction's snapshot -- data cells from any transactions that are currently in-progress or that failed, but could not be rolled back ("invalid" transactions) will be skipped on these reads.
+When clients read data, it coordinates the server-side filtering performed based on the client transaction's snapshot.
+Data cells from any transactions that are currently in-progress or those that have failed and could not be rolled back ("invalid" transactions) will be skipped on these reads.
 In addition, the ``TransactionDataJanitor`` cleans up any data versions that are no longer visible to any running transactions, either because the transaction that the cell is associated with failed or a write from a newer transaction was successfully committed to the same column.

-More details on how Tephra transactions work and the interactions between these components may be found in our `Transactions over HBase
+More details on how Tephra transactions work and the interactions between these components can be found in our `Transactions over HBase
 <http://www.slideshare.net/alexbaranau/transactions-over-hbase>`_ presentation.